NCSU-Libraries-DataCamp/courses-introduction-to-machine-learning/chapter1.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:a11fe162ef
 ## The Caret Package

-R packages can be very useful because they contain functions that aren't including in the base R code.
+R packages can be very useful because they contain functions that aren't included in the base R code.
 Importing packages into your R session will allow you to access the functions in those packages.
 We are going to import a package for machine learning called "caret".

 It is common practice in machine learning to partition a dataset for analysis into Training and Test sets in order to test the accuracy of your model before feeding in new data.
 To do this, we will use a function called `createDataPartition()` from the caret package.